Alternative Ranger Builds Mod18

 Feats: Rate of Change, Thorned Roots, Biting Snares, Forest Bond, More than Disruptive

-Also make sure that you keep your Action Points at around 75% capacity.
+Make sure you keep your Action Points at around 75% capacity.
 That is because you still have plenty of AP to cast Disruptive shot, while you still have room for the extra AP given by Biting Snares, which give you 20% AP in one go.
+As we use dailies a lot, consider in getting one of the legendary slug mounts that on a daily use, give you back 10%AP over 10 seconds.

 I personally pick Longstrider Shot because both its Melee and Ranged versions are good, the cooldown is not excessive, and it has a quick casting time.
 By the time I finish casting Cordon of Arrows, the enemies are dead or have moved.
 Plant Growth has a cool animation but its cooldown is too long.
 Cordon of Arrows’s roots do not reduce cooldowns, Plant Growth applies (only) weak roots, and once every 23 seconds.
 In either case the damage is not high enough.
 Generally, my encounters go a lot smoother when using Longstrider Shot.